How to poach rhubarb

 To poach rhubarb on the stovetop, start by trimming the ends and cutting the stalks into pieces of uniform size.
 Place the rhubarb pieces in a saucepan and add enough liquid to partially submerge them.
 You can use water, fruit juice, or a combination of both for the poaching liquid.

-See also How to stop lily smell
+See also How to close etoro money account

 Next, add sweeteners like sugar, honey, or maple syrup to taste, along with any additional flavorings you desire such as vanilla extract or citrus zest.
 Bring the liquid to a simmer over medium heat, then reduce to low and cook the rhubarb gently until it becomes tender, usually about 10-15 minutes.